+THIS INDEMNITY, ACCESS AND BUILDING REMOVAL AGREEMENT is made on the day of

+BE .
+TWEEN

+("the property owners")

+AN D Byron Shire Council ("the Council")

+RE CITALS

-- 1. The property owners are the registered proprietors of, NSW ("the property"), being title reference Lot in DP - 2.
-The property is traversed by an underground sewer/stormwater/water pipeline ("the pipeline"). - 3.
+1. perty owners are the registered proprietors ofne property"), being title reference Lot in DP

+2. 2.
+The property is traversed by an underground sewer/stormwater/water pipeline ("th

+- pipeline").

+3. Structures and/or buildings ("atructures") have been constructed on the property even - 3.
 Structures and/or buildings ("structures") have been constructed on the property over or near to the pipeline and this agreement allows for the structures to be maintained subject to the conditions listed below. - 4.
 Attached to this agreement and marked "Annexure A" is an aerial diagram demarking the pipeline and structures on the property.